amd2trk/Scout_bank/README.md

 ### 🌐 Centralized Educational Platform for the Scouting Community

-**The Scout Information Bank** is an interactive online platform designed to collect, organize, and provide reliable educational content for scouts, leaders, and parents.
+**The Scout Information Bank** is an  online platform designed to collect, organize, and provide reliable educational content for scouts, leaders, and parents.
 Built with accessibility and engagement in mind, it offers multilingual resources, AI-powered search, and structured learning materials to support continuous growth within the scouting journey.

 ---